$L_\mu-L_\tau$ gauge bosons in beam dumps and supernovae: Introduction

 Turning to non-laboratory-based constraints, we have updated past analyses of supernovae cooling~\cite{Escudero:2019gzq,Croon:2020lrf, Lai:2024mse} in several ways.
 First we re-evaluated certain thermally-averaged production rates, ensuring they satisfy detailed balance conditions.
 Second, we incorporated several missing effects which have been studied recently~\cite{Caputo:2022rca}: stimulated emission as $V$'s propagate out of the supernova, and the redshift of the $V$-luminosity due to the large gravitational potential.
 We find that this more careful treatment leads to cooling constraints (as computed via the Raffelt criterion~\cite{Raffelt:1996wa}) that differ by factors of at most three in the coupling, and qualitatively agree with past literature.

 In addition to cooling bounds, we also analyze several other constraints arising from supernovae observations.
-These include bounds from diffusive energy loss~\cite{Cerdeno:2023kqo}, the non-observation of high energy ($\gtrsim 100~{\rm MeV}$) neutrinos from SN1987A~\cite{Fiorillo:2022cdq,Akita:2023iwq}, and from supernova progenitor heating by decays to charged final states, e.g., $V\to \mu^+\mu^-$~\cite{Caputo:2022mah}.
+These include bounds from diffusive energy loss~\cite{Cerdeno:2023kqo}, the non-observation of high energy ($\gtrsim 100~{\rm MeV}$) neutrinos from SN1987A~\cite{Akita:2022etk,Fiorillo:2022cdq,Akita:2023iwq}, from supernova progenitor heating by decays to charged final states, e.g., $V\to \mu^+\mu^-$~\cite{Caputo:2022mah} and from $\gamma$ rays emitted in radiative decays $V\to e^+e^- \gamma,\;\mu^+\mu^-\gamma$~\cite{Caputo:2021rux}.
 To the best of our knowledge this is the first comprehensive treatment of all of these effects for the $L_\mu-L_\tau$ model.
 The combination of all of the supernova bounds is shown in~\cref{fig:summary}.

 The rest of the paper is organized as follows.
 In \cref{sec:model} we define the $L_\mu-L_\tau$ model.
 Updated SHiP results and a detailed analysis of the relevant production mechanisms are presented in \cref{sec:beam-dumps}.
 Constraints from supernovae are discussed in \cref{sec:supernovae}, and conclusions are drawn in \cref{sec:conclusions}. \cref{sec:beamdump_appendix} offers more detail regarding our SHiP projections, while \cref{sec:sn_appendix} provides additional details of the supernova calculations.